USS Tang (SS-306): Fifth war patrol and loss

 The nine captives were placed in a prison camp at Ōfuna until the end of the war, where they were interrogated by Japanese intelligence.

 Tang was stricken from the Naval Vessel Register on 8 February 1945.
-As is tradition for US submarines lost at sea, Tang was not decommissioned and officially remains on "Eternal Patrol".
+As is traditional for US submarines lost at sea, Tang was not decommissioned and officially remains on "Eternal Patrol".

 Awards

 Tang received four battle stars and two Presidential Unit Citations for World War II service.
 Her commanding officer, Richard O'Kane, received the Medal of Honor for Tangs final combat action.